angelicads93/export_Slack/README.md

 * [checkins.py](src/checkins.py):
   Python module used to parse the Slack messages for weekly reports.
 * [clean.py](src/clean.py):
-  Python module used to clear the format of Pandas dataframes.
+  Python module used to clean the format of Pandas dataframes.
 * [excel.py](src/excel.py):
   Python module used to format the Excel workbooks.